Edinburgh Gaming – A Guide to Gaming in Auld Reekie

 - Edinburgh Fortean Society.
 Facebook link is active, website less so!
 “The Edinburgh Fortean Society presents monthly talks on a variety of subjects suggested by the work of Charles Fort.
 These happen on the 2nd Tuesday of the month in our new venue, The Beehive Inn, Edinburgh.
 All are welcome and it’s only £1!”

 Live Action Roleplaying (LARP)

-- Isles of Darkness (previously Camarilla UK) run World of Darkness games (Mortals, Created: Promethean, Changeling: The Lost , Forsaken (Werewolf), Requiem (Vampire), Awakened (Mage).
-All games run at the RAF Club on Hillside Crescent from 7pm. email@example.com is the email address of the Edinburgh Domain Storyteller to find out more details on the games.
+- Isles of Darkness (previously Camarilla UK) run World of Darkness games across the UK, including Edinburgh (Mortals, Created: Promethean, Changeling: The Lost , Forsaken (Werewolf), Requiem (Vampire), Awakened (Mage). firstname.lastname@example.org is the email address of the Edinburgh Domain Storyteller to find out more details on the games.

 - Embraced.
 An old World of Darkness LARP with multiple events each month.

 - Fools and Heroes (FnH), is a “UK-based Live Action Roleplay (LARP) Society, consisting of over 20 branches.
 Fools & Heroes is set in a medieval fantasy version of our own world (Scotland is re-named “Lirron”), where knights and warriors clash with hideous creatures, priests do the bidding of their gods and mages wield powerful magics (when they are not running away).
 In this kind of world, the actions of individual adventurers do make a difference.
 Throughout the year, Edinburgh FnH run adventures on the 2nd Sunday of the month.
 The adventures are medium/high fantasy and focus on a local plotline, but can contain aspects of national plotline.
 National plotline culminates in a large weekend fest every year.”